Slashgear/personal-blog/src/pages/react-redux-pitfalls-and-best-pratices/index.md

   },
 }

-// When you want tu change nested state value const newState = {
+// When you want tu change nested state value and use immutability const newState = {
   ...state,
   a: {